Jo1931/DynaMeth.jl/README.md

 ## Scope

 This package contains the core models and methods for dynamic reactor simulation and optimization used in the associated research.
-Scripts for reproducing specific figures and results are provided in separate repositories corresponding to the individual journal publications.
+Scripts for reproducing specific figures and results will be provided in separate repositories corresponding to the individual journal publications.

 ## Status